Builtin Functions and Constants¶

 - If a type is a direct subtype of a sealed type, and there is a path from the static type of the expression to that type via sealed types, then it is distinguishable.

 - Otherwise, if the type is connected, it is assumed not distinguishable.
 Backends may connect multiple Temper types to the same backend type.
-For example, JavaScript and Lua backends connect both Int and Float64 to their builtin number type.
+For example, JavaScript and Lua backends connect both Int32 and Float64 to their builtin number type.
 Perl and PHP blur the distinction between numeric, boolean, and string types.

 - Otherwise, it is assumed distinguishable.

-@noProperty
+@noProperty decorator¶

-decorator may apply to constructor inputs that appear inside
+The @noProperty decorator may apply to constructor inputs that appear inside

 the parenthetical part of a [builtin/class] declaration to indicate that the